• Skip to primary navigation

 • In a small bowl or jug, mix lukewarm water with yeast and sugar.
 Let it rest for a couple of minutes until foamy.

-• Then pour the liquid into the dry ingredients, add the beating egg and olive oil, and stir with a fork until roughly combined.
+• Then pour the liquid into the dry ingredients, add the beaten egg and olive oil, and stir with a fork until roughly combined.

 • Trasfer the dough onto a work surface, and knead for a couple of minutes until smooth.
 You might need an extra Tbsp of water, trust your judgment here, but overall the dough should be easily pliable.